Gastonia Honey Hunters

-The Gastonia Honey Hunters are a professional baseball team based in Gastonia, North Carolina.
-They play in the South Division of the Atlantic League of Professional Baseball, a "partner league" of Major League Baseball, at CaroMont Health Park in Gastonia, North Carolina.
+The Gastonia Honey Hunters were a professional baseball team based in Gastonia, North Carolina.
+They played in the South Division of the Atlantic League of Professional Baseball, a "partner league" of Major League Baseball, at CaroMont Health Park in Gastonia, North Carolina.

 History

 In 2019 the Atlantic League announced it was considering a new franchise in Gastonia.
 Work officially began in November 2019, for the new ballpark in Gastonia.
 In July 2020, the league announced the addition of a new franchise in Gastonia beginning in 2021; it would be the league's second team based in North Carolina.
 Brandon Bellamy was announced as the team's owner.

 On August 15, 2020, a "Name the Team" contest was launched.
 On October 8, 2020, the names were narrowed down to Fire Ants, Hogzillas, Honey Hunters, Hotshots, and Uppercuts.

 On January 13, 2021, the Honey Hunters name, logo and colors were announced.
 "Honey Hunters" refers to the toughness of a honey badger (Mellivora capensis) and the ability to seek out positive things in hard times.
 The moniker also alludes to Ransom Hunter, the first freed slave to own property in Gaston County, of which Gastonia is the county seat.

 The team's first game was an exhibition on May 23, 2021, followed by the regular season opening day game on May 25.

 In 2022, manager Mauro Gozzo was named Atlantic League Manager of the Year.
 In the off-season he signed a three-year contract extension.

+On November 22, 2023, the Atlantic League terminated the membership of the team, citing significant unpaid debts to the league.
+Rick White, president of the Atlantic League, confirmed that the Honey Hunters were terminated, but said that the Atlantic League intends to field a team in Gastonia in 2024.
+On December 1, 2023, the company that operates the Honey Hunters filed for Chapter 11 bankruptcy.
+New owners were announced in February 2024 of an Atlantic League team yet to be named which will begin play at CaroMont Health Park on April 25, 2024.